olpa/templating-for-api/jsonnet-js-ts/README.md

 The object `jsonnet` provides two functions:

 - `jsonnet_evaluate_snippet`: Wrapper for the corresponding jsonnet library function
 - `evaluate`: Simplified interface.
-Only code and its external variables
+Only code, its external variables, and library files

 Compatibility note: